EDM Festival Packing List 2026: Camping Festival Essentials to Thrive (Not Just Survive)

 Best Hydration Packs for Festivals 2026

 Dehydration sneaks up fast at EDM festivals, especially in hot and dusty environments.
+When choosing a hydration pack, look for:

 Lightweight design